GWJ Code of Conduct

-The moderator or moderators will then review the incident, examining any public record of the problem described and asking additional questions to clarify the problem if necessary.
+If the flagged incident requires action, the moderator or moderators will then review the incident, examining any public record of the problem described and asking additional questions to clarify the problem if necessary.

 If the problem is complex, the moderators may discuss it amongst themselves before taking action.
 In the case of simple and clear violations of the Code of Conduct, moderators are empowered to act alone.

 All moderation actions will be recorded in a location readable by all moderators and administrators.
 When possible, discussion of the issues involved will occur in this same location.

 Spam is deleted immediately when found or reported.